Find Drug and Alcohol Treatment Centers in Oregon

-Addiction is a chronic and commonly relapsing disease where an addict will become both physically and mentally dependent on drugs or alcohol.
-Oftentimes they will do whatever it takes to seek out a substance, regardless of having an awareness of the negative consequences associated with their habit.
-Addiction causes chemical changes in the brain and often necessitates professional addiction treatment.
-Oregon drug and alcohol treatment centers are here to provide the support that residents need to take their lives back once and for all.
+Addiction is a chronic and often relapsing disease that causes a person to become physically and psychologically dependent on drugs or alcohol.
+A person who has an addiction will do whatever it takes to seek out and take the substance of abuse, regardless of having knowledge of the negative consequences associated with their habit.
+Drug dependence causes chemical changes in the brain and often necessitates professional addiction treatment.
+At Get Treatment, we can help you find individualized treatment from the leading providers of drug and alcohol addiction treatment in Oregon.
+Finding the right treatment on your own can be difficult, and our purpose is to simplify this process and direct you to the best Oregon rehab facility for your unique needs in recovery.
+Our preferred Oregon drug and alcohol treatment centers provide the tools, skills, resources, and care that you need to for a lasting recovery.

 Oregon Drug and Alcohol Abuse Statistics

 - According to the Oregon Drug Control Update, the most commonly abused drugs in the state are marijuana, followed by stimulants, heroin, and other opiates.

 - According to Oregon Live, an estimated 8,000 individuals sought treatment for heroin addiction in 2014.
 A number of addicts are young people, usually under the age of 35.

 - Opioid pain medication abuse is often considered the gateway to heroin abuse.
 According to Oregon’s Prescription Drug Monitoring Program, 25 percent of Oregonians received a prescription for opioid pain medications in 2013.

 - Drug and alcohol abuse can prove deadly for Oregonians who suffer from addiction.
 An estimated 322 Oregon residents die annually from an unintentional drug overdose.